leomaurodesenv/smm-course-viewer/README.md

 ---
 ### TODO

-- Interpret objects/monsters
+- Interpret rotation of the objects and monsters
     - [Data Format: TODO](FORMAT.md)
 - Drawing
     - Background Theme
-    - Unknown monsters/objects
-    - Objects rotation
+    - Objects/monsters rotation
 - Take a printscreen of the course map
-- _Extract characteristics from the course_ (Data Mining)
-    - _Thinking about_

 ---
 ### Also look ~